DOS Days

 Some other quality flight sims that came out around the same time as F-19 were Battlehawks 1942 (Lucasfilm Games) and LHX Attack Chopper (Electronic Arts), not to mention MicroProse's own F-15 Strike Eagle II.

-It is worthwhile reading the manual, if only to help you understand the range of your missiles and also what countermeasures to use against missiles launched against you.
+It is a very worthwhile exercise to read the manual, if only to help you understand the range of your missiles and also what countermeasures to use against missiles launched against you.
 Then keep my Keys section handy as a guide."

 From where can it be run?